 First, it’s important for you and your child to know that having dyscalculia doesn’t mean your child isn’t smart.
 Second, there are many ways you and your child’s school can help.
 And third, math skills can improve with work and the right type of support.

-If you’re concerned your child has dyscalculia, here are seven steps you can take.
+If you’re concerned that your child has dyscalculia, here are seven steps you can take.

 1. Learn the signs of dyscalculia — and the myths.